Dinusha519/disaster_response_pipeline/README.md

 ```

 ### Executing Program:
+1. Make the disaster_reponse_pipline folder as the root folder
+	|-disaster_reponse_pipline
+		|-app
+		|-data
+		|-images
+		|-models
+		|-README.md
+		|-requirements.txt

-1. Run the following commands to set up the database and model:
+2. Run the following commands to set up the database and model:
     - To run the ETL pipeline that cleans and stores the data:
 -       python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
-2. Run the ML pipeline that trains and saves the classifier:
+3. Run the ML pipeline that trains and saves the classifier:
 -       python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

-3. Run the following command in the app's directory to run the web app.
+4. Run the following command in the app's directory to run the web app.
 -       python run.py

-4. To Access the web app navigate to
+5. To Access the web app navigate to
  http://0.0.0.0:3001/